“It takes an uncommon amount of guts to put your dreams on the line.” – Erma Bombeck, writer.

 It’s the gut issues (topics having strong impact or immediate relevance) surrounding gelato and other artisanal specialty desserts that you should look for when seeking further education.
 And within the guts of PreGel America, that’s exactly what I found during my experiences as a student in the International Training Centers.

 So hopefully you now understand what I meant when I said ‘the big white building on the corner we last spoke about has guts, and it takes guts to explore those guts,’ especially now that we have so many different examples of the word gut(s).
-So if you plan to follow your gut and pursue your culinary education in 2018, the best time to start planning (and saving … BIG TIME) is now.
+So if you plan to follow your gut and pursue your culinary education, the best time to start planning is now.